cyberark/summon/README.md

 * `-p, --provider <path-to-provider>` specify the path to the [provider](provider/README.md) summon should use.

-    If the provider is in the default path, `/usr/local/lib/summon/` (or `%ProgramW6432%\Cyberark Conjur\Summon\Providers` on Windows) you can just provide the name of the executable.
-If not, use a full path.
+    If you do not provide Summon with the full path to the provider, Summon will look for the named executable in the directory defined by the `SUMMON_PROVIDER_PATH` environment variable.
+If this environment variable is not set, Summon will look by default at `/usr/local/lib/summon` on Linux / Mac or `%ProgramW6432%\Cyberark Conjur\Summon\Providers` on Windows.

 * `-f <path>` specify a location to a secrets.yml file, default 'secrets.yml' in current directory.